-Many observers said the second trial is the most important against Garzon, who became known internationally in 1998 when he sought the extradition of former Chilean dictator Augusto Pinochet, who was in a London hospital.
+Many observers said the second trial is the more important one against Garzon, who became known internationally in 1998 when he sought the extradition of former Chilean dictator Augusto Pinochet, who was in a London hospital.
 Garzon accused him of the murder of Spaniards in Chile and crimes of genocide.

-In the case Tuesday involving the Franco regime, a small civil servants union called Manos Limpias, or Clean Hands, brought charges against Garzon, saying he ignored a 1977 amnesty law approved in Spanish parliament, two years after Franco's death.
+The private prosecution is led by a small civil servants union called Manos Limpias, or Clean Hands.
+It brought charges against Garzon, saying he ignored a 1977 amnesty law approved in Spanish Parliament, two years after Franco’s death.

 “Parliament unanimously approved the amnesty law.
 Judge Baltasar Garzon takes a stance as if they’re crazy.
 What does he think?
 That he’s better than them?” said Miguel Bernard, leader of Manos Limpias.